Nonprofit-Open-Data-Collective/nonprofit-open-data-collective.github.io/contact.md

 **Contribute** [new datasets](https://goo.gl/forms/Axzc2gA1uiETOkh63) or methods to link and augment data.

 **Share** solutions.
-Send us a link to your GitHub repo that demonstrates interesting methods for building or analyzing nonprofit or third sector data **[Nonprofit-Open-Data-Collective GitHub account](https://github.com/Nonprofit-Open-Data-Collective)**.
+Send us a link to your GitHub repo that demonstrates interesting methods for building or analyzing nonprofit or third sector data and we can link it to the [NODC GitHub account](https://github.com/Nonprofit-Open-Data-Collective).

 **Follow** us on Twitter. **[Read](https://nonprofit-open-data-collective.github.io/news/)** posts on the blog. **Subscribe** to our email list.